Aarhus-University-ECE/270191U025-Software-Architecture-assignment-1/README.md

 ### Test-Suite and Grading

 A central goal of this course is to improve your ability to write high quality and 'correct' code.
-Part of this effort is an increased emphasis on systematic testing, see [Test-Suite and Grading](Test-Suite-and-Grading).
+Part of this effort is an increased emphasis on systematic testing.

 For each exercise you are provided a set of unit tests as part of the handout that can be run to verify which parts of your code works and which parts do not.
 To test your code run the `autograde.py` script using python:

 ```bash
 > python autograde.py